gordon-krefting/arduino-snippets/wifimanager/README.md

   - Unfortunately, you have to use a plugin in the Arduino IDE to upload the web server template files... this wipes the config file as well
   - [Plugin](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin)
   - There is a way to do this from command line using esptools.py (which gets installed with the board support), but I can't work out the command line yet
+  - I don't think there's a good way to leave the config file intact while uploading templates.
+There's no randomw access to LittleFS from outside the board, that plugin creates the whole file system and uploads it in one go